Azathothas/Stars/README.md

 - [Impact-I/x8-Burp](https://github.com/Impact-I/x8-Burp) – Hidden parameters discovery suite
 - [InfoSecWarrior/Offensive-Pentesting-Scripts](https://github.com/InfoSecWarrior/Offensive-Pentesting-Scripts) – Scripts that are intended to help you in your pen-testing and bug-hunting efforts by automating various manual tasks, making your work more efficient and effective.
 - [InitRoot/BurpSQLTruncSanner](https://github.com/InitRoot/BurpSQLTruncSanner) – Messy BurpSuite plugin for SQL Truncation vulnerabilities.
+- [InputShare/InputShare](https://github.com/InputShare/InputShare) – InputShare enables you to share the keyboard and mouse of your computer with an Android device via ADB in wired / wireless way.
 - [JakeWharton/pidcat](https://github.com/JakeWharton/pidcat) – Colored logcat script which only shows log entries for a specific application package.
 - [Jip-Hop/jailmaker](https://github.com/Jip-Hop/jailmaker) – Persistent Linux 'jails' on TrueNAS SCALE to install software (k3s, docker, portainer, podman, etc.) with full access to all files via bind mounts thanks to systemd-nspawn!
 - [KissPeter/APIFuzzer](https://github.com/KissPeter/APIFuzzer) – Fuzz test your application using your OpenAPI or Swagger API definition without coding